 The acid content in the oil plays a major part in the contamination of the oil.
 Highly acidic oil will trigger corrosion of metal parts, insulations will deteriorate, and sludge will form.

-Limits: New oil: 0.03 mg KOH/gm (max)
+For New Oil | 0.03 mg KOH/gm (max) |

-For transformers in service: 0.3 mg KOH /gm (max)
+For Inservice Transformer | 0.3 mg KOH /gm (max) |

-Total sludge content in oil: Max 0.1%
+Total sludge content in oil | Max 0.1% |

 Water content:

 It must be low.
 If high it affects BDV value and affects the insulation of windings.
 The test is carried out using automatic coulometric titration and expressed in PPM.
 Water is soluble in transformer oil and its solubility ranges from 30-80 PPM at 20 degrees Celsius.
 The solubility is higher at higher temperatures.
 Though water has a little detrimental effect on transformer oil, the paper insulation has a great affinity for the water.
-The main objective is therefore to strive for low moisture content in oil for limitting the water in the paper insulation.
+The main objective is therefore to strive for low moisture content in oil for limiting the water in the paper insulation.

 Appearance: